-Make the right long term decisions whilst running the business efficiently and working with our supply chain.
+Make the right long-term decisions, run the business efficiently and work collaboratively with our supply chain.

-In May 2016 we launched two new ambitious commitments to achieve by April 2018 to improve and develop our approach to Operations:
+On 1 May 2018 we launched two new ambitious commitments to deliver by April 2020.

 Reduce our operational carbon emissions intensity by 10% and introduce a programme to become carbon positive.